 How Costco's Auto Program Works

-The Costco Auto Program connects Costco members to participating dealerships that offer reduced prices on new vehicles.
-To use it, members call a Costco service center or plug their preferred vehicle into the CostcoAuto.com directory— including details such as the make, model and model year — and select the car.
-Costco then finds a local dealer that offers the car at a reduced price and sends the customer the dealer's contact information.
+The Costco Auto Program connects Costco members to participating dealerships that offer reduced car prices.
+Just call a Costco service center, or plug your preferred vehicle into the CostcoAuto.com directory— including details such as the make, model, and model year — and select the car.
+Costco then finds a local dealer that offers the car at a reduced price and sends you their contact information, and you can head there to buy your used or new vehicle.

 Although a Costco call center can help you arrange a purchase directly, the online directory lets you compare reviews and figure out monthly payments as well, so it may provide a more thorough buying experience overall.